OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/proxy-support.md

 ### Listening Tentacles {#ProxySupport-ListeningTentacles}

 For Listening Tentacles, the Octopus Server can be configured to communicate with the Tentacle via a proxy.
-Go to **{{Infrastructure,Proxies}}** to configure proxy servers to use when connecting to Listening Tentacles.
+Go to **Infrastructure ➜ Proxies** to configure proxy servers to use when connecting to Listening Tentacles.
 Multiple proxies can be setup here depending on the requirements of your network topology.

 ![](/docs/infrastructure/deployment-targets/images/proxy-create.png "width=500")